Curriculum of the Intensive English Program

 II.
 Length of Program & Progression through Levels

 The Intensive English Program is designed to be completed in 18 months (four semesters) for students entering at the Level 1 and making satisfactory progress through the program.
 Students may progress at the rate of one level per semester (Fall, Spring, or Summer Semester).

 For example, a Level 1 student entering in Fall 2018 would follow this timeline:

 Level 1: Fall Semester (entry August 2018; completion December 2018)

 Level 2: Spring Semester (entry January 2019; completion early May 2019)

 Level 3: Full Summer (entry late May 2019; completion July 2019)

 Level 4: Fall Semester (entry August 2019; program completion December 2019).

-Progression from one level to the next is accomplished by fulfilling all curricular requirements and earning a minimum letter grade of C (average of all courses at that level).
+Progression from one level to the next is accomplished by fulfilling all curricular requirements and earning a minimum level average of C (average of all courses at that level; equivalent to a semester GPA of 2.00).
+Students may progress out of the program by completing Level 4 with a minimum level average of B (average of all courses at that level; equivalent to a semester GPA of 3.00).
 Students may attempt a level no more than three times.

 The IEP follows the UM Academic Calendar for the Fall Semester (August to December), Spring Semester (January to early May), and Summer Semester (late May to July).
 Fall and Spring Semesters include 15 weeks of instruction with one final exams week, and Full Summer is an accelerated semester to be completed over 8 weeks of instruction.
 Dates for all classes and holidays follow The University of Mississippi Academic Calendar.